habeanf/yap/README.md

 version of the SPMRL 2014 Hebrew treebank.
 We hope to publish the updated treebank soon as well.

-yap contains an implementation of the framework and parser of zpar from Z&N 2011 ([Transition-based Dependency Parsing with Rich Non-local Features by Zhang and Nivre, 2011](http://www.aclweb.org/anthology/P11-2033.pdf)) with flags for precise output parity (i.e. bug replication).
+yap contains an implementation of the framework and parser of zpar from Z&N 2011 ([Transition-based Dependency Parsing with Rich Non-local Features by Zhang and Nivre, 2011](http://www.aclweb.org/anthology/P11-2033.pdf)) with flags for precise output parity (i.e. bug replication), trained on the morphologically disambiguated
+Modern Hebrew treebank.

 yap is under active development and documentation.